marcbourlon/TipTap/README.md

 on tip or dragStart (in case the user moves the finger too fast for a **tip**), while the recording of the finger must happen during tip or press (in case of fast drag start, again).
 If highlighting was set for **press** for example, a double tap would flash the highlighting because of the two **press** events sent.

+### Actions
+- tap the background to pop new images
+- press+drag or tip+drag (press+drag means you touch the screen (click mouse) and move right away, tip means you wait till the image border gets highlighted and shadow shows up) to move the image.
+On iPad, you can use your ten fingers and your nose to move up to 11 at a time (device limit)
+- with two or more fingers, you can zoom + rotate the pictures (however, as stated, this is not yet connected to decent usable system, it's only visual)
+- double tap an image to zoom by 1.1
+- triple tap an image to dezoom by 1.1